Ykai-f/wiki_yuekai_fr_BMCU/BMCU/troubleshooting.md

 Worst case scenario, the AMS connector board or printer motherboard is damaged.
 Or the 75176 chip on BMCU is damaged.

+> You should not use the original AMS Lite 4Pin cable from Bambulab because the AMS Lite has the AB signals in the reverse order of the BMCU.
+{.is-warning}

 </details>